Exotic Pet Care Services For Sarasota, Bradenton and Lakewood Ranch Residents

 Proper Housing & Environments For Snakes And Reptiles

 Although all reptiles share the similar traits of being cold-blooded and covered in scales, they do not follow a one-size fits all outline for proper care.
 Some snakes and other reptiles need a hot, dry environment while other snakes and reptiles require a humid and mossy enclosure.
 They also vary in requirements for lighting, diet, vitamins and housing.

 Proper housing and lighting are equally important for birds, which need enough room to roam and a steady climate to prevent respiratory infections.
-Common issues that affect birds, such as crop infections, not eating, a lack of appetite may require additional vitamins or a specific diet, in addition to visiting a veterinary clinic.
+Common issues that affect birds, such as crop infections, not eating, a lack of appetite may require additional vitamins or a specific diet, in addition to visiting an exotic pet veterinary clinic.